derk1021/cs122b-project/README.md

-- # Project 1: Setup AWS, MySQL, JDBC, Tomcat, Start FabFlix FabFlix is an eCommerce platform designed using the full stack web application where a user can browse for the movies and make a purchase for a Movie when needed.The backend is a spring boot application which is used to create apis.
+- # Project 1: Setup AWS, MySQL, JDBC, Tomcat, Start FabFlix FabFlix is an eCommerce platform designed using the full stack web application where a user can browse for the movies and make a purchase for a Movie when needed.
+The backend is a spring boot application which is used to create apis.
 This seperates the frontend from backend making it more efficient.
 The design is supported user authentication and a reCaptcha.
 We hosted FabFlix on a single AWS EC2 instance which was running on an Ubuntu Linux Operating system.

 - # Project 2: Developing FabFlix Website
 	The other step for deployment was deploying it using the TomCAT platform.
 You will grab the WAR File which was generated and deploy it using the TomCat web manager.
 This can also be done manually by placing the WAR file into the TOMCAT webapps directory.
 From here you can also run the application.